cetz-package/cetz/src/matrix.typ

     }})
 }

+/// Returns the dimension of the given matrix as `(m, n)`
-/// Return matrix dimensions (m, n)
+/// - m (matrix): The matrix
-/// -> tuple
+/// -> array
 #let dim(m) = {
   return (m.len(), if m.len() > 0 {m.at(0).len()} else {0})
 }

-/// Get matrix column n as vector
+/// Returns the nth column of a matrix as a {{vector}}
 /// - mat (matrix): Input matrix
-/// - n (int): Column
+/// - n (int): The column's index
 /// -> vector
 #let column(mat, n) = {
   range(0, mat.len()).map(m => mat.at(m).at(n))
 }

-/// Return copy matrix with column n set to vector
+/// Replaces the nth column of a matrix with the given vector.
-/// - mat (matrix): Input matrix
+/// - mat (matrix): Input matrix.
-/// - n (int): Column
+/// - n (int): The index of the column to replace
-/// - vec (vector): Column vector
+/// - vec (vector): The column data to insert.
 /// -> matrix
 #let set-column(mat, n, vec) = {
   assert(vec.len() == matrix.len())